 If we’re in a country that provides specific overnight camper parking as part of their furniture (yes there are many), these certainly still have rules.
 Often, there are signs at specific areas, detailing the sections to park.
 Many have notices telling you where not to park too!

 They’ll always have a restriction on the number of nights you can stop.
 Probably a few days at the most and very often it’ll be a marked parking space.
-Sometimes so tight that you can just about open your door to get out, without banging into the side of next door!
+Sometimes these are so tight that you can just about open your door to get out, without banging into the side of next door!

 In countries where you think it’s just ok to park up, i’m thinking back to our own trip to Spain, where there were dozens at at time.
 When we read the local news, both authorities and locals alike just wanted the whole lot of wild campers banned.